-&lt;sup>21 See Leggett, 239 W. Va. at 277, 800 S.E.2d at 863; Donley, supra note 11.
+21 See Leggett, 239 W. Va. at 277, 800 S.E.2d at 863; Donley, supra note 11.

-Commission concluded that bundling discouraged the sale of gas by non-pipeline sellers.
+[p]rior to the restructuring, pipelines had performed both a merchant and a transportation function.
+That is, they typically engaged in "bundling," selling to each customer both the required quantity of natural gas and transportation service bringing that gas from the production area to the customer's point of purchase. . . .
+In the process of restructuring, the Commission concluded that bundling discouraged the sale of gas by non-pipeline sellers.
 Id.
 The Commission sought to remedy this "market power" situation and to establish a new regime ensuring "that all shippers have meaningful access to the pipeline transportation grid so that willing buyers and sellers can meet in a competitive, national market to transact the most efficient deals possible."
 Order No. 636, ¶ 30,939, at 30,393.
 To achieve that goal the Commission required pipelines to "unbundle," sell transportation services separately from gas, and thereby become primarily transporters as a competitive market developed for the merchant function.